ZachSchreiber/petPals/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## Final project at The Iron Yard.
+Decided to use Ember.js for the first time, and firebase for Storage.

+  + Ember
+  + SASS
+  + jquery
+  + Javascript
+  + firebase

 ## Prerequisites

 You will need the following things properly installed on your computer.